 Two schools of thought about costume design

-In my opinion, there are two basic philosophies when it comes to the best Halloween costumes for dogs in wheelchairs.
-The first is to purchase or make a DIY costume that fits over your dog’s cart.
-The second idea is to find a costume that lets you to see the design without having it tucked inside the wheelchair.
+There are two philosophies when it comes to the best type of Halloween costumes for dogs in wheelchairs.
+The first is a design that fits over your dog’s wheels.
+And the second is a costume your dog can wear while they’re in their cart.

 Costumes that fit over a dog wheelchair

-Here is an example of a DIY costume that fits over a wheelchair.
-Oscar was the winner of our Halloween costume contest last year.
+Here’s an example of a DIY costume that fits over a wheelchair.
+Oscar was the winner of our Halloween costume contest in 2017.
 Krysten, who is his genius pet mom, designed a cute-as-can-be police patty wagon that fit perfectly on top of Oscar’s cart.

 - You could design a cardboard train.